psyphh/lslx/cran-comments.md

-"The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN."
+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.

 ## lslx ver.0.6.10
 One side p-value => Two side p-value